-Whether you choose to invest in a wall unit, a recollections storage cart or simply create your own way to organise your bits and pieces, the scrapbooking process will become much more enjoyable knowing where everything is!
-If you begin with the scrapbooking storage units described above, you'll discover that most of your storage needs will be taken care of.
-You might still want a caddy for your scissors or special furniture designed to hold your bigger scrapbooking tools, but these four items are a great start.
+Whether you choose to invest in a wall unit, a recollections storage cart or simply create your own way to organize your bits and pieces, the scrapbooking process will become much more enjoyable knowing where everything is!
+If you begin with the scrapbook storage units described above, you'll discover that most of your storage needs will be taken care of.
+You might still want a caddy for your scissors or special furniture designed to hold your bigger scrapbook tools, but these four items are a great start.

 Topic: Scrapbooking Storage